What is Alabama rot?

 Some dogs go on to develop renal failure (kidney failure), which can be fatal.
 Some symptoms of this are:

 If you’re worried about any of these symptoms in your dog, you should contact your vet immediately.
-If you have pet insurance with us you can use our 24/7 free video vet service to get immediate advice for any worrying symptoms.
+If you have pet insurance with us you can use our unlimited, 24/7 online vet advice service to get fast advice for any worrying symptoms.